Skip to main content

 5. Read existing styles from <style/> tags in <head/> and store each one in a Set.

-6. Process HTML with Critters
+6. Process HTML with Beasties

-7. Parse HTML after Critters
+7. Parse HTML after Beasties

 8. Get all <link/> stylesheets from all HTML, keep the href and remove the <link/>.